I Got A Custom Grey Weave & Became My Baddest, Witchiest Self

 Advertisement

-This time, Yates tapped Koni Bennet, professional stylist, and owner of Vanity Boutique Salon, for a customized closure weave.
-Bennet used the watercolor method to apply a custom grey formula on pre-lightened wefts to create the look.
-"The watercolor technique is where you heat water in a bowl with semi-permanent color," Bennet explains.
-"Then you dip the hair in the bowl as many times as you desire until you achieve your color of choice."
+This time, Yates tapped Koni Bennet, professional stylist, and owner of Vanity Boutique Salon, for a customised closure weave.
+Bennet used the watercolour method to apply a custom grey formula on pre-lightened wefts to create the look.
+"The watercolour technique is where you heat water in a bowl with semi-permanent colour," Bennet explains.
+"Then you dip the hair in the bowl as many times as you desire until you achieve your colour of choice."

 After gently securing Yates' natural hair, Bennet sewed on a lace closure and the dyed wefts.
 "The closure will ensure that all of her hair is protected underneath and nothing is left out to be compromised," she says.
 The final results were bouncy grey curls fit for a (really cool) witch.
 Click play to see Yates' transformation IRL.